 These actions illuminate a brighter vision for the future, sowing the seeds for uprising.
 Violence is not requisite for this revolution; mass, nonviolent strikes could be more effective than armed conflict.
 A critical mass of workers withholding their labor can bring the entire capitalist system to a grinding halt.
 If workers in the food production system went on strike, grocery stores would be barren.
 Airline workers could stop all air travel.
 Teachers could cease education: as they recently did in West Virginia, consequently having their demands fulfilled.
 There are myriad possibilities.

 In conclusion, Ecosocialists argue that capitalism is simply unsustainable.
 This economic paradigm produced the climate crisis by exploiting Earth for profit; as it burns fossil fuels that warm the planet, fails to absorb destructive externalities, fights environmental regulations, and encourages overconsumption and limitless growth.
 Capitalism must be abandoned in favor of a system that prioritizes society and the Earth over profit.
 Ecosocialism means expanding democracy into the economy, rather than enlarging the state or turning to eco-authoritarianism.

 The alternative to the unequal and ecologically poisonous system of capitalism is compelling.
 Ecosocialism is an economic system that serves all, favoring people over profit.
-Naomi Klein writes,
+Naomi Klein writes in This Changes Everything,